 Susan Passmore, PhD

 Susan Passmore, CCHE Assistant Director for Community Engaged Research, is an anthropologist with many years of experience working public health.
 Through an expertise in qualitative methods, Dr. Passmore has contributed to discussions about how to improve communication and understanding between patients and providers regarding a range of health disparities, especially those impacting African Americans.
 These include breast cancer, colorectal cancer, and preventive eye health.
-Most recently, Dr. Passmore has been working to improve rates of underrepresented racial/ethnic (UR) group participation in health research as a member of the team that developed the Building Trust Between Minorities & Researchers educational programs and through her own research to explore ways to incorporate the principles of community based, participatory methods into recruitment practices of larger studies and clinical trials.
+Most recently, Dr. Passmore has been working to improve rates of underrepresented racial/ethnic (UR) group participation in health research via the Building Trust educational programs and through her own research to explore ways to incorporate the principles of community based, participatory methods into recruitment practices of larger studies and clinical trials.

 Dorothy Farrar-Edwards, PhD

 Dorothy Farrar-Edwards, CCHE Director, has multiple lines of research inquiry.
 She studies the effects of stroke and Alzheimer’s Disease on function, community participation and quality of life using neurological, neuropsychological, occupational performance and outcomes research methods to explore the effects of cognitive impairment and racial disparities in adults with stroke and Alzheimer’s disease.
 Dr. Edwards leads the Outreach, Recruitment & Educational Core and the Minority Recruitment Satellite Program for the UW Alzheimer’s Disease Research Center and she is funded by the National Institutes on Aging to explore the needs and characteristics of cognitively impaired minority and medically underserved urban elders.
 She also has funding to study stroke treatment and outcomes and disparities in stroke recovery.